 The nugget is representative of a short-range variance.
 The underlying kriging theory assumes that the variance of co-located samples, where the separation distance is small, is zero or close to zero.
-High nugget values, which are greater than 50% of the total variance or sill, are typically difficult to assess and can be attributed to multiple factors, including sampling error (Dominy 2010).
-Nugget values that are less than 50% of the sill could be evaluated to assess if these are related to sampling error or if they are representative of the site conditions.
+High nugget values, which are > 50% of the total variance or sill, are typically difficult to assess and can be attributed to multiple factors, including sampling error (Dominy 2010).
+Nugget values that are < 50% of the sill could be evaluated to assess if these are related to sampling error or if they are representative of the site conditions.
 The data are highly variable even at small separation distances across the site; therefore, a non-zero nugget may be appropriate.

-Before including a nugget in the variogram model, a thorough investigation of the data is required in order to evaluate the source of the nugget effect.
+Before including a nugget in the variogram model, a thorough investigation of the data is required to evaluate the source of the nugget effect.
 For simplicity and consistency, at this phase of the project the nugget is assumed to be zero (consistent with SSP&A).
-However GSMO #2, as defined in the DIWP, is specifically related to further exploring the use of a non-zero nugget Through the installation of co-located borings.
-Co-located borings, with matching sampling intervals, have been proposed to further quantify the short-range variance at the site and to better understand the sampling error.
-The evaluation, and determination as to whether a non-zero nugget value is appropriate, will be conducted following the incorporation of DI data into the model.
+However, GSMO #2, as defined in the DIWP, is specifically related to further exploring the use of a non-zero nugget through vertical hard data variograms and additional sample analyses.